Policies and Proceedures

 Enrolment Application Fee

-$125 paid with submission of every application form.
-This fee covers the administrative costs of enrolment and initial interview.
+$125 (non-refundable) paid with submission of every application form.
+This fee covers

 Enrolment Bond

-Should the bond be paid, and the student’s enrolment is cancelled prior to entering the School, the deposit will be forfeited by parents.
+** Should the bond be paid, and the student’s enrolment is cancelled prior to entering the school, the deposit will be forfeited by parents.
 In exceptional circumstances, where the parents can demonstrate to the Principal that factors quite outside their control led to the cancellation, they may apply for a refund of the deposit.
 However, any refund is entirely at the discretion of the Principal.

-The Village School Gold Coast’s Fee Policy:
+At The Village School Gold Coast:

-- Whilst it is the general practice of the Board to review and set fees on an annual basis, the Board reserves the right to change these fees at any time.
+- Whilst it is the general practice of the Board to review and set fees on an annual basis, the Board reserves the right to change these fees at any time

 - terminate the enrolment of the student(s) to whom this point applies.